 Truck Accidents Caused by Tired Drivers - An Overview

-- How many accidents car caused by tired truck drivers?
+- How many accidents are caused by tired truck drivers?

 - How often do truck drivers fall asleep at the wheel?